 Engaging in positive self-talk

 Let your child know that it’s okay to feel good about, and even to compliment themselves on, all their achievements, however big or small.
 Start by letting them know why you think they’re great, and encourage them to talk about what they like about themselves.
 This can help to increase their positive mindset and motivation.
 Encourage them to be mindful of their achievements and skills (or even to write them down) as a regular reminder of their strengths.
+They can get some more tips here for talking themselves up.

 Modelling positive coping behaviours